HSSBoston/econ-pets/README.md

 ## Publications
   - Hanna Suzuki, "Analyzing the Impacts of Pets on Household Wellbeing," In *Proc. of the 16th IEEE Integrated STEM Education Conference*, poster presentation paper, Princeton, NJ, March 2026. [preprint](./docs/isec26-poster-paper.pdf)
   - Hanna Suzuki, "Modeling and Visualizing the Impacts of Pets on Household Wellbeing," In *Proc. of 5th American Society of Science, Engineering and Technology Conference*, oral presentation abstract, December 2025. [preprint](./docs/asset25.pdf)

+  - Presented at a summer science fair of the Japanese Language School of Greater Boston ([poster](./model1/poster-jls.jpg) in Japanese).
+Also presented at [AnimalHack 2025](https://animalhack2025.devpost.com/) and won a [Grand Prix (1st Place) award](https://animalhack2025.devpost.com/project-gallery).

 ## Informal Context to this Project